stepanstipl/kore/doc/kore-development/applications.md

-# Clusterappman

-Clusterappman is a binary built as part of Kore that provides:
-1. Simple single deployment for bootstrapping Kore capabilities into kubernetes clusters
-1. A capability for reporting the status of all Kore provided components / **cluster apps** in a Kubernetes cluster (**coming soon** - see [appvia/kore/#89](https://github.com/appvia/kore/issues/89)

-`kore-clusterappman` is deployed automatically by the Kore API server in a new Kubernetes cluster after it is created.

-It is delivered as part of the Kore container.

 ## Kore Cluster Components

 Each Kore component that is deployed to a Kore managed Kubernetes cluster falls into the following categories: